 In late 2010, Dr. Gala's published work and Ph.D. dissertation on social support theory in predicting an adolescent's engagement in delinquent behavior or disengagement in education or the propensity toward either was included in the Encyclopedia of Criminological Theory (Sage Publications).
 His introduction of social support theory involving juveniles is recognized as a major contribution to the literature in criminology.

 Until 2020, Dr. Gala was the elected Director of Trainer Certification for the International Association of Correctional Training Personnel (IACTP) (12-years), He was given a 2-year appointment as the Co-Chair of the Correctional Trainer Certification Commission (CTCC) in November 2011, which is administered through the American Jail Association and IACTP, and through a scheduled transition left the Commission in November 2013.
 Prior to November 2011, he was the Co-Vice Chair of the CTCC for 3-years.
-He was appointed to the Commission (CTCC) in January 2018, Also, he is a Certified Correctional Trainer and was a Certified Taser Instructor for 10-years until April 2018.
-He is presently a Commissioner of the CTCC, and a Certified Correctional Trainer (CTCC).
+He was appointed to the Commission (CTCC) in January 2018, Also, was a Certified Correctional Trainer (Exp.
+2026 - CTCC discontinued) and was a Certified Taser Instructor for 12-years until April 2018.

 In 2008, Dr. Gala retired from federal service after 27+ years, which included nearly 21-years of service with the U.S. Department of Justice, Federal Bureau of Prisons, as a Federal Officer/Sr. Case Manager (with law enforcement authority pursuant to 18 U.S.C. §3050 and Tenn.
 Code Ann. §38-3-113; and conducted administrative investigations and fully litigated cases before the U.S. EEOC while an EEO Employee Representative - 29 C.F.R. §1614.605).
 He is a veteran of the U.S. Air Force (4-years), U.S. Air Force Reserve (active 1980-1982), and U.S. Army, receiving an Honorable Discharge from each Branch with various accommodations and awards.
 He is also a Master Mason, NYS, F&AM, Clio Lodge #779, Hilton, NY (1984-pres).